Dr. Thomas Swan studied cognition and culture at Queen's University Belfast. He enjoys exploring the interplay between politics and culture.

 US Aggression Against Cuba

-As technology advanced, America has ensured that underwater communications cables do not pass near Cuba’s shores.
-Instead, Cubans have to connect their phones and computers via satellites that are expensive and slow.
-Thankfully, Venezuela has agreed to set up a cable into Havana which will improve capacity.
+As technology advanced, America ensured that underwater communications cables did not pass near Cuba’s shores.
+Instead, Cubans had to connect their phones and computers via satellites that were expensive and slow.
+Thankfully, Venezuela set up an underwater cable to improve capacity.

 Criticism of Cuban Socialism